 4. Offer a Payment Plan

-5. Hire a Collection Agency
+6. Hire a Collections Agency

-A collection agency will contact the customer on your behalf, typically by phone and in writing.
+Once you report late payments, a collection agency will contact the customer on your behalf, typically by phone and in writing.
 In extreme cases, they may even take legal action.
 Hiring an agency can be extremely valuable, especially if you’re trying to collect a significant sum of money.
 However, not all agencies are reputable, so it’s important to do your research and find one that is experienced, professional, and familiar with your industry.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.